Synthpop pioneers are ready for the next step

 “It’s almost like we’ve gone back to being teenagers after all these years,” says Andy.
 “We just do whatever we want and there’s no record company to tell us what we can or can’t do.”

-The album was recorded in their respective studios in Merseyside (Andy) and London (Paul) with the final mixes handled by both at Paul’s.
+The album was recorded in their respective studios in Merseyside (Andy’s) and London (Paul’s) with the final mixes being handled by both at Paul’s.

 In the past their songs were fuelled by naivety and excitement.
 This time the mood is reflective and sanguine, yet the youthful energy that courses through OMD remains the same.